Blendify/blender-manual/trunk/blender_docs/manual/animation/actions.rst

 Actions
 *******

-When animating objects and properties in blender, Actions record and contain the data.
+When animating objects and properties in Blender, Actions record and contain the data.

 .. figure:: /images/K_Animation_Actions_Data3.jpg